15 Golf Courses in Maryland You Have to Play

 3 Eagle’s Landing Golf Club, Berlin

 This well-kept municipal course—it’s owned by the town of Ocean City—challenges players with occasional ocean winds.
-But with prices set lower than many other top-tier courses in the area and beautiful marsh vistas, players have come to appreciate Eagle’s Landing’s features.
+But with prices set lower than many other top-tier courses in the area and beautiful marsh vistas, players have come to appreciate all of Eagle’s Landing’s features.

 4 Greystone, White Hall